-However, the remoteness of some of the locations, difficulty of technical climbs and dangers of wilderness have led to serious mishaps, at times even fatal ones, creating a sense of fear among the masses.
-In the past few years, no. of casualties have significantly risen up yet the system for identifying the victim location, severity of the situation and subsequent effective measures to be implemented is not well organized.
+However, the remoteness of some of the locations, the difficulty of technical climbs and dangers of wilderness have led to serious mishaps, at times even fatal ones, creating a sense of fear among the masses.
+In the past few years, casualties have significantly risen yet the system for identifying the victim location, the severity of the situation and subsequent effective measures to be implemented is not well organized.
+Read More..